-Ease of Breeding: Difficult - Breeding is not difficult, but it is only possible in a very large tank with precise water conditions.
+Ease of Breeding: Easy - Breeding is not difficult, but it is only possible in a very large tank with precise water conditions.

-The Silver Dollar is very hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can bring disease to your tank.
+The Silver Dollar is very hardy, and disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-A good thing about the Silver Dollar is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about the Silver Dollar is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your Flame Tetra the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your Silver Dollar the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.

 Ray - 2014-10-04 I have a female silver dollar purchased September 1990.
 It is now 24 years old.
 The only documentation I have is family members who have seen it over the years.
 My wife and I are amazed that it is still alive and wonder how much longer it will live!